Meet our contributors!

 Mary Ellen, founder and superintendent of Tri-City College Prep High School, received her Doctor of Education from California Coast University.
 After graduating from NAU, she began her teaching career with Prescott Unified School District.
 She has also taught at Yavapai Community College and directed programs for the Yavapai Prescott Indian Tribe.

 Richard is the executive director of the NAU-Prescott Valley campus and administrative lead for the Community Development and Sustainability (CDSY) Program.
 He has worked full-time for NAU since October 2016.
 He has 27 years of experience working in community and economic development and organizational management.

 Sheri was hired as the President/CEO of the Prescott Chamber of Commerce in January 2017.
 She moved to Arizona from Michigan, and has over 23 years of chamber professional experience.

 A Prescott High School alum, Joe has been in the Prescott area for 30 years total.
 Joe started his teaching career in Chino Valley, then became the principal at Prescott Mile High Middle School.
 He then served for five years as assistant superintendent.
 Joe is currently in his first year of superintendency and is focused on success for all students.

 Jason Kadah is the communications and marketing director at Embry-Riddle.
 Prior to joining ERAU in 2014, he was a television meteorologist and news reporter for more than 15 years for a variety of local TV stations across the country, including the Phoenix/Prescott market.

 Owner, Watters Garden Center

 Ken grew up in Prescott, attended Yavapai College and obtained his degrees from ASU.
-He married his college sweet Lisa Watters-Lain and has four children.
+He married his college sweetheart Lisa Watters-Lain and has four children.
 His garden advice can be heard each week on the radio.
 Throughout the week, Ken can be found at Watters Garden Center.